Jonathan India: Minor leagues

+Major leagues

+2021 season

-On March 31, 2021, the Cincinnati Reds announced India would make his major league debut on Opening Day, after being selected to make the team by way of a strong showing in spring training.
+On March 31, 2021, the Reds announced India would make his major league debut on Opening Day after being selected to make the team by way of a strong showing in spring training.
 Buzz about the move surfaced several days prior to the announcement, after his mother prematurely congratulated him on Instagram.
-On April 1, 2021, India was selected to the 40-man roster, and made his major league debut as the Opening Day starting second baseman.
-After striking out in his first at bat, India got his first major league hit in his second, a double down the left field line off of St. Louis Cardinals starting pitcher Jack Flaherty, and also collected a single off of Ryan Helsley in at bat number three.
+On April 1, India was formally selected to the 40-man roster, and made his major league debut as the Opening Day starting second baseman.
+After striking out in his first at–bat, India got his first major league hit in his second, a double down the left field line off of St. Louis Cardinals starting pitcher Jack Flaherty, and also collected a single off of Ryan Helsley in at bat number three.
+India established a Reds rookie record by recording 7 RBI in the first five games of his career.

 On April 22, 2021, India hit his first career home run at home against the Arizona Diamondbacks.
-On July 30, India had his first multi-home run game, hitting two homers to help beat the New York Mets, 6-2.
+On July 30, India had his first multi-home run game, hitting two homers to help beat the New York Mets, 6–2.
 On August 4, 2021, India was awarded July NL Rookie of the Month.
 India slashed .319/.470/.527 with four home runs and 12 RBIs over 25 games.
 India finished the 2021 season batting .269/.376/.459 with 21 home runs, 69 RBIs and 98 runs scored.
 He swung at a lower percentage of pitches in the strike zone than any other major leaguer, at 58.2%.

+India was named the Baseball America Rookie of the Year for the 2021 season.
+India won the Sporting News Rookie of the Year Award for the National League, becoming the first Red to earn it since Scott Williamson in 1999.
+Further, he was nearly the unanimous winner from the Baseball Writers' Association of America (BBWAA) of the Jackie Robinson National League Rookie of the Year Award.
+He was also named by his fellow players as the "Players Choice Awards" National League Outstanding Rookie.
 He won the NL Rookie of the Year Award in a near unanimous-vote, receiving 29 of 30 first-place votes.